Sagar160301/IndiaMart/README.md

 ## Introduction :

-This project is the clone of india ecommerrce website called India mart.
-We team of six members buit this website as a part of construct week in Masai school.
+This project is the clone of india ecommerrce website called IndiaMart featureing Blue Heaven Cosmetics in this project.
+It has variety of products related to cosmetics like makeup, scrubs, lipsticks and many more realted to life style.

 ## Technologies :